q-viper/SmogDetection-1/PROJECT README.md

 # Smog Detection Project

 A project by **Planet-Earth** (#sg_planetearth) study group in Facebook Secure and Private AI Scholarship Challenge 2019.
 **_Check out our  web-app we have deployed at https://smog4000.onrender.com/.
-At this site, you can upload your street/highway images and test the accuracy of our classification system._**
+At this site, you can upload your street/highway images and test the accuracy of our classification system._** Although it works on all images, you can get best results on highway images.
 ___
 ## Part 1: Project summary